-- Dividends received or accrued from South African companies or JSE dual listed non-resident companies are generally not subject to income tax. - As from 1 March 2014, dividends received for services rendered or by virtue of employment including a share incentive trust distributions are no longer exempt. - Interest received by or accrued to non-residents is exempt from income tax unless the individual was physically present in South Africa for a period exceeding 183 days in aggregate or carried on business through a permanent establishment in South Africa at any time during the twelve month period prior to date of receipt or accrual up to 31 December 2014. - South African sourced interest received by natural persons: Persons under 65 years Result Result - As from 1 March 2012, the foreign interest and dividend exemption (2012: R3 700) fell away.
+- Dividends received or accrued from South African companies or JSE dual listed non-resident companies are generally not subject to income tax. - As from 1 March 2014, dividends received for services rendered or by virtue of employment including a share incentive trust distributions are no longer exempt. - Interest received by or accrued to a non-resident is exempt from income tax unless the individual was physically present in South Africa for a period exceeding 183 days in aggregate or carried on business through a permanent establishment in South Africa at any time during the 12 month period prior to date of receipt or accrual.
+As from 1 March 2015, where this exemption is applicable, a final withholding tax of 15% will be imposed on interest paid to a non-resident subject to a reduction in the rate in terms of a double taxation agreement. - South African sourced interest received by natural persons: Persons under 65 years R23 800 (2013: R22 800) Persons 65 years and older R34 500 (2013: R33 000) Interest includes property unit trust distributions and foreign interest. - As from 1 March 2012, the foreign interest and dividend exemption (2012: R3 700) fell away.
 The foreign dividend exemption is replaced by a formula whereby the maximum effective rate of taxation is 15%. - Unemployment insurance benefits. - Road Accident Fund payouts as from 1 March 2012.